Julie Waters Therapy

 • Hands-on techniques

-Each is designed to help you feel more at home in yourself—releasing tension, awakening vitality, regulating your nervous system, and fostering a sense of rooted safety in your body.GROUPS: I'm currently offering two somatic stretch groups.
+Each is designed to help you feel more at home in yourself—releasing tension, awakening vitality, regulating your nervous system, and fostering a sense of rooted safety in your body.In sessions I may ask you to notice the sensations and feelings in your body as we explore topics you wish you uncover, process, and resolve.For those intersted, I offer targeted stretches to support the changes you wish you make, from the inside out.

 FAQ